Monday, July 16

 Rex Murphy, Social Commentator, Editorialist & Distinct Canadian Voice

 The one and only Rex Murphy is a trusted face and voice across Canadian media.
 His intellect and biting humour strike through the heart of profound political and social issues.
 Canadians are treated to weekly commentary from Rex on CBC’s The National along with his Saturday column in the National Post.
 He’s also acted as an editorial contributor to CBC Radio’s Definitely Not the Opera.
 For over 20 years he was the host and moderator of CBC Radio’s Cross Country Checkup.
 The show brought over 1 million listeners and at times 15,000 callers wanting to join in discussions.

 As a speaker, Rex radiates intelligence and trustworthiness.
 His endearing style brings forth a sarcastic intellect and deep insight into issues affecting individuals and businesses.
 Audiences can expect to be simultaneously informed and entertained by Rex’s provocative commentary.
 He knows what makes Canadians tick, and what drives our political and social affairs.
-Rex makes us important, reminds us we have culture beyond hockey.
+Rex makes Canadians feel important, and reminds everyone that we have culture beyond hockey.
 His thought-provoking, sometimes stinging commentary and original insights are delivered through a vocabulary to make Webster’s consider updating.